Construction Accident Lawyers

-Construction sites account for countless accidents resulting serious injuries every year, often involving permanent disabilities.
-Our construction accident lawyers handle construction site cases involving catastrophic injury and we have a track record of success.
+Construction sites account for countless accidents resulting in serious injuries every year, often involving permanent disabilities.
+Our construction accident lawyers handle construction site cases involving catastrophic injury, and we have a track record of success.

-The majority of construction accidents are attributable to employer negligence and end up being resolved as workers compensation claims.
+Most construction accidents are attributable to employer negligence and are resolved as workers’ compensation claims.
 Often, however, there are third parties that can be held liable for construction site injuries outside of worker’s comp.
-If you have been injured in a construction site accident, contact our construction injury attorneys to find out what your options are.
+If you have been injured in a construction site accident, contact our construction injury attorneys to determine your options.

 Common Construction Site Accidents and Causes